waigani/sublime_go_toggle_declare/README.md

     sum = func(a, b int) int { return a+b } (3, 4)

-Place your cursor on the line and press `shift+tab`:
+Place your cursor on the line and press `shift+tab`.
+You'll get:

     sum := func(a, b int) int { return a+b } (3, 4)